-- Changes in the partnership must be reflected in an amended Partnership Agreement or addendum.
+- The Partnership Agreement must be completed and signed within six months after the project contract is issued and before the first claim for payment is submitted.
+It is however recommended to make agreements on shared costs, the division of preparation costs and financial liabilities already as part of the application process. - Changes in the partnership must be reflected in an amended Partnership Agreement or addendum.
 Please note that, as stated in article 14 in the template, modifications to the project (e.g. concerning activities, time schedule or budget) that have been approved by the programme authorities (in compliance with the rules set out in Fact Sheet 25 on project changes), can be carried out without amending the present agreement.
 Only in cases where (a) new partner(s) join(s) a project, the project is asked to submit an updated Partnership Agreement.
 In such a case, it is not necessary that all partners send in a new signature only the additional partner(s). - Partnership Agreements should indicate and explicitly explain how shared management costs will be calculated for all partners.
-The agreed method for how to calculate and report shared costs can only be changed if all partners agree to it and sign off an amended Partnership Agreement. - In addition to the elements mentioned in the template, other important aspects might be added in an annex to the partnership agreement such as: - Detailed allocation of tasks, including contribution to the achievements of the set targets in the application form (activities, outputs and results) - Deadlines for internal reporting (taking into account requirements of different national systems) - o Internal procedures and deadlines for requesting changes - o Preparation cost division
+The agreed method for how to calculate and report shared costs can only be changed if all partners agree to it and sign off an amended Partnership Agreement. - In addition to the elements mentioned in the template, other important aspects might be added in an annex to the partnership agreement such as: - Detailed allocation of tasks, including contribution to the achievements of the set targets in the application form (activities, outputs and results) - Deadlines for internal reporting (taking into account requirements of different national systems) - o Internal procedures and deadlines for requesting changes - Preparation cost division